Pricing and plans

 You can choose one of the following Datalore plans:

 The plans define what computation time, storage options, instances, and extra features are available to you.
-The information below will help you choose the right option.
+The information in the sections below will help you choose the right option.

 With regards to computation, it is important to consider the following aspects: computation time, parallel computation, and long computation.